Master photographer, Martin Smith is the man behind the lens who brings amazing, beautiful images to clients in the UK and internationally.

 He has spent many years building up a varied and diverse body of work.
 He is continually adding to his collection through regular photographic sorties to London and travels around the world.
 Martin's epic journeys have taken him to six continents and more than fifty countries.

+After growing up with his trusty rangefinder camera, he took inspiration from the landscape photographers of Australia and developed a keen interest in world panoramas.
 In 2001 he started to publish his work, selling via galleries and online, and produced his first book.

 Since then he has established a successful company, which supplies original photographic artwork to businesses and homes from a studio just north of London.
 Martin's work has evolved along with his personal interests which have taken him around the world and back again.

-Since the early 2000's Martin has travelled and photographed much of the world.
+Martin has travelled and photographed much of the world.
 His journeys across the United States have taken him to more of America than most US nationals ever reach.
 His many journeys along Route 66 have made the Mother Road a favourite destination.
 In the Australian outback, his travels along the Stuart Highway and across the Nullarbor Plain remain burned in the memory.
 Throughout these journeys he has photographed the wrecks and relics, which are a feature of life on the road, and the people and places that make these adventures so memorable.

 Many of his travels have taken him to unusual destinations.
 Through his portraits he skillfully depicts people going about their daily lives.
 Subjects have included African tribes people, life in India, people of Cuba and villagers from Papua New Guinea.
 His portfolio - The Faces of India - was the basis of his admission to the Master Photographers Association.